Financial planning and analysis teams are expanding their influence while balancing cost pressures, growth ambitions and the rapid rise of AI.

 Hard-won advances in core financial planning and analysis (FP&A) activities — such as digitized planning, streamlined reporting and the use of predictive analytics — have made FP&A the CFO’s “right hand.”

-Advancements in FP&A’s technological capabilities create the opportunity to set the business on a far better performance trajectory — enabling business decision makers to see around corners and giving them the confidence to act quicker.
-To maximize this opportunity, FP&A leaders need to change as much as their function does.
+Advancements in FP&A’s technological capabilities, especially in AI, create the opportunity to set the business on a far better performance trajectory — enabling business decision makers to see around corners and giving them the confidence to act quicker.
+However, Gartner’s 2026 CFO survey reveals a growing tension: cost optimization remains a dominant priority, but more CFOs are shifting toward growth investments, and confidence in technology and talent-driven initiatives is waning.
+FP&A leaders must help organizations hold the line on costs and cash while enabling investments that drive top-line outcomes.

 FP&A must be able to scale impact to the majority of organizational decision makers.
 This means operating less like a head of consulting and more like a manager of finance’s analytics products.
 It means prioritizing the reach and organizational impact of FP&A’s decision and planning support over team recognition and in-person influence.
 And scaling impact through technology means FP&A’s influence is less visible than when it was directly involved, but with greater reach and impact.